elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

     `export PATH="$PATH:~/miniconda3/envs/gbs/bin/novocraft"`

-### Some minor changes to the snakefile and rule files to include your user name
+#### Some minor changes to the snakefile and rule files to include your user name
 - You will have to edit the file to reflect your username in the scripts before it will run.
 You can do this with whichever editor you would like, `nano` would be fine for these small edits.
+- unfortunately using a ~ in snakefiles to direct scripts to your home dir doesn't work
 - replace /home/AAFC-AAC/`your_user_name`/gbs... with your actual username

 ##### Snakefile
 -  line 30
 -  line 52 - 56